 That’s kind of our own story too.
-You can choose a location and build your business anywhere and we’re proud to see our team and their families benefit from a better quality of life by the coast.
+You can choose a location and build your business anywhere and we’re proud to see our team and their families benefit from a better quality of life by the wild Atlantic coast.

 There are any number of resources and tools (including remote team management software and solutions for managing remote employees training needs.) for ensuring communication, inclusion and engagement to make sure geographically dispersed or offsite colleagues are on the same page about goals, accountability and values.

 - Employee Management Software FAQs